Good Food for Dogs

 Treats

 Dogs and cats love treats just as much as we do!
 There’s no reason that treats can’t be part of a healthy diet for your pet.
 Just make sure you pay attention to what they’re eating and make sure treats don’t make up more than 10% of their daily calorie intake.
 Instead of buying snacks at the supermarket, try treating your pet to fresh vegetables or fruit snacks such as green beans or banana slices, or bigger snacks like baby carrots, watermelon or apples for dogs.
-Just make sure you avoid anything that’s high in fat or sugar and skip anything that could damage your pet’s teeth.
+Just make sure you avoid anything high in fat or sugar and skip anything that could damage your pet’s teeth.

 If you’re interested in discussing a diet plan for your pet, call Port Kennedy Veterinary Hospital or visit our contact page for more ways to get in touch.